Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 C	|ramen	|3

-Customer A's most popular item is ramen and it was ordered 3 times.
-For customer B, all items were ordered twice therefore there is no single most popular item.
-Customer C's most popular item was ramen and it was ordered 3 times.
+* Customer A's most popular item is ramen and it was purchased 3 times.
+* Customer B purchased all items equally.
+* Customer C's most popular item was ramen and it was ordered 3 times.

 -----------